Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/state-management.md

 - TODO: Write Questions about the article
 - According to the articles, what are the benefits of a State Management Library like Redux?

+## Pure Function Helpers

+Redux requires every state change to build a brand new state object.
+We achieve this by utilizing the principles of functional programming that we talked about several weeks ago.
+There are a few features in JavaScript that will make it easier for us to create a new state every time our actions are triggered.

+- map, filter, find, reduce (NOT forEach)
+- Array destructuring `[...otherArray]`
+  - You can add to a destructured array easily.
+    - push `[...otherArray, 2, 3, 4, 5]`
+    - unshift `[2, 3, 4, 5, ...otherArray]`
+- Object destructuring `{...otherObject}`
+  - You can add additional keys or overwrite previous keys by adding onto the destructured object
+  - `{...otherObject, newKey1: 'newValue1', newKey2: 'newKey2' }`

 ## The Flux Pattern

 The difficulty introduced when scaling up React Applications is not a unique one.
 This problem has been observed in Angular 1, Backbone, Ember and lots of other front-end frameworks.
 Applications with hundreds of components all passing state around introduce all sorts of performance and readability problems.